armory/documentation/_spinnaker_install_admin_guides/services-tls.md

   trust-store-password: <TRUSTSTORE_PASS>
 ```

-Note: currently `ok-http-client.key-store` is required even though it is not used in a simple TLS setup.
+**Note:** Currently, `ok-http-client.key-store` is required even though it is not used in a simple TLS setup.

 ## Configuration (Golang services)